Murphydbuffalo/hyp2/README.markdown

 for details.

 ## Postman
 Postman is great for playing around with the API.
+We have a team account with some ready-to-go requests against the API.

 ## Documentation
 Every API endpoint should be documented (in Apiary?
 Postman?
 It's a TODO) and have tests written for it.